 A conventional loan is any non-government insured or guaranteed loan (see below) used for purchase or refinance.
 A conventional loan may be conforming (eligible for sale to government sponsored entities, GSEs, - see below) or non-conforming (e.g., jumbo).
-A jumbo loan is a loan with a principal amount greater than the GSE conforming limits, which in 2019 is \$484,850 (up to \$726,525 in some counties with higher home prices).
+A jumbo loan is a loan with a principal amount greater than the GSE conforming loan limits, which in 2021 is \$548,250 for one-unit properties (up to \$822,375 in some counties with higher home prices).